sebaF96/file-server/README.md

 ## Usage

 ### Server
-Server will listen in two ports, the main one, where it will be specting connections to trade commands and responses with the client, and a second one that's dedicated just to send and receive files.
+Server will listen in two ports, the main one, where it will be expecting connections to trade commands and responses with the client, and a second one that's dedicated just to send and receive files.
 You can specify what ports server will use for both cases, and if you don't, it will use default ones (8080 for main connections and 3000 for transfers)

 - To specify main port, use options **-p** or **--port**
 - To specify transfer port, use options **-t** or **--transfer-port**